JBS S.A.

 Pilot projects around nutrient circularity

 In Brazil, the company has a new business, Campo Forte, which produces fertiliser using organic waste from JBS Group´s units.
 Campo Forte also produces organomineral fertilisers and special fertilisers.
+The company discloses that it has invested R$134 million to launch its Campo Forte business.

 Disclosure of investment in circular solutions